 In the Related link below you can find a complete list of the stats for all Dragon Skills.

 Dragon Skills can be upgraded until level 31.
 Note that the increase in boost is not always the same, for example the Damage boosts have an extra large increase from level 5 to 6, 10, to 11, 15 to 16 and 20 to 21.
 Also note that the Dragon Skills giving damage boosts give a different type of boost from level 22 onwards (the boosts that was incremented until lvl 21 will no longer be increased).

 Dragon Skills can be Enhanced and Upgraded, both improving the effect of the Dragon Skill.
 In this section we explain how to Enhance a Dragon Skill.

-To Enhance Dragon Skills you need Intensity Crystals, and unlike the Assault and Guardian points you need for upgrading Dragon Skills, the Intensity Crystals are harder to come by, especially lvl 3 and higher.
+To Enhance Dragon Skills you need Intensity Crystals, and unlike the Dragon Skill EXP points you need for upgrading Dragon Skills, the Intensity Crystals are hard to come by, especially lvl 3 and higher.
 Intensity Crystal (IV) shows up quite regularly as an option in Market Place for either wood or gold.
 The Dragon Merlin trials are a good source for higher level Intensity Crystals as well.